 Students may request a leave of absence by submitting the Leave of Absence Request form to their Associate Dean.
-The form can be obtained from the Registrar's Office.
+The form can be obtained from the Registrar's Office through the Electronic signature software.
 A leave of absence will be considered on an individual basis, dependent on space availability.
 Students who are granted a leave of absence and are academically eligible to return must submit the Request for Readmission form to the Director of Admission.
 The form can be obtained from the Office of Admission.
-In all cases of reenrollment following an interruption in continuous enrollment, the Associate Dean will decide regarding repeating courses or additional requirements to assure current knowledge.
+In all cases of re-enrollment following an interruption in enrollment, the Associate Dean will determine the repetition of courses or additional requirements to assure current knowledge.
+If re-enrolling, each student must complete another criminal background check and drug screening (see pg.
+16).

-Opening and Closing Courses in Learning Management System (approved FGA 5/13/2022)
+Opening and Closing Courses in Learning Management System

-Students have access to courses in the Learning Management System 5 (five) calendar days before the term begins.
-Access to courses will end 3 calendar days after grades are due, unless there are unforeseen exceptions, such as an incomplete or a grade appeal.
+Students have access to courses in the Learning Management System five (5) calendar days before the term begins.
+Access to courses will end three (3) calendar days after grades are due, unless there are unforeseen exceptions, such as an incomplete or a grade appeal.